italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     **Federation Check:** The Wallet Instance needs to check if the PID/(Q)EAA Issuer is part of Federation and then it can consume its Metadata.
 A non-normative example of a response from the endpoint **.well-known/openid-federation** with the **Entity Configuration** and the **Metadata** of the PID/(Q)EAA Issuer is represented within the section `Entity Configuration Credential Issuer`_.

-**Steps 5-6 (PAR Request):** The Wallet Instance creates a PKCE code verifier that sends in a *pushed authorization request*, using the request parameter (see :rfc:`9126` Section 3) to the PID/(Q)EAA Issuer authorization endpoint.
+**Steps 5-6 (PAR Request):** The Wallet Instance creates a PKCE code verifier that sends in a *pushed authorization request*, using the request parameter (see :rfc:`9126` Section 3) to the PID/(Q)EAA Issuer PAR endpoint.
 The Wallet Instance signs the request using its private key.
-A OAuth2 client authentication method must be involved, since in this flow the pushed authorization endpoint is a protected endpoint.
+A OAuth2 client authentication method MUST be involved, since in this flow the pushed authorization endpoint is a protected endpoint.
 The client authentication is based on the model defined in [:rfc:`7521`] using the Wallet Instance Attestation JWS inside the **client_assertion** parameter.
 The authorization_details [RAR :rfc:`9396`] parameter is extended to allow Wallet Instance to specify the types of the credentials when requesting authorization for the PID/(Q)EAA issuance.

 Below a non-normative example of the PAR.